 Arrive at the airport for your direct flight to Kefalonia, Greece’s sixth largest island, known for its Robola wine and high limestone cliffs falling into azure seas.
 On arrival, we transfer by coach to the port of Agia Efimia to board our home for the next seven nights, the MV Aphrodite & MV Harmonia.

 This morning we set sail northwards, motoring along the narrow channel which separates Kefalonia and Ithaca.
 We stop for a swim at Antisamos beach, where some scenes from the film of Captain Corelli’s Mandolin were filmed.
 After lunch on board, we arrive at Kefalonia’s northernmost point, the picturesque harbour of Fiscardo, full of charming mansions and villas.
 The small bay is popular amongst the yachting fraternity and is renowned for some of the best tavernas on the island.
+(B, L)

 After a swim stop in Sivota Bay, we continue to the delightful bay of Nidri where we stop for the evening.
 Nidri is another popular yachting haven, set around one of the most protected bays in the region and surrounded by olive groves and pine-covered hills – simply stunning!
-The friendly little town stretches along the waterfront, full of tavernas and cafes that spill out on to the streets and harbour.
+The friendly little town stretches along the waterfront, full of busy tavernas and cafés that spill out on to the streets and harbour.
+(B, L)

 Today we’ll cruise around the small island of Skorpios, once the private retreat of the Greek shipping magnate, Aristotle Onassis and where he married Jackie Kennedy.
 The 74-acre island now belongs to a Russian billionaire!
-We continue towards the oddlyshaped elongated island of Meganissi.
+We continue towards the oddly-shaped elongated island of Meganissi.
 Lying just six kilometres south of Lefkas, this sleepy island has some wonderful pebbly beaches.
 The village of Vathy only has a few tavernas, but it’s a wonderful spot for an evening meal with the harbour lights twinkling above.
+(B, L)

 We are really off the beaten track today, visiting the twin islands of Kalamos and Kastos.
 Both islands have a tiny number of permanent inhabitants and an untouched landscape with breathtaking clear seas and bays.
 Tonight, we enjoy a BBQ on board under a warm, starry Mediterranean sky.
+(B, L, D)

 Transfer to the airport for your return flight home.
+(B)

-These two wooden-hulled, almost identical twin-masted schooners were built in Turkey and are ideal for inshore cruising around some of the best sailing areas in Greece.
+These two wooden-hulled, twin-masted schooners were built in Turkey and are ideal for inshore cruising around some of the best sailing areas in Greece.
 Both have spacious open decks, ideal for sunbathing and informal drinks and lunches.
-With a maximum of just 16 guests and three crew on each boat, you can be assured of excellent personal service.
-All meals are served on the spacious aft deck, starting with a simple breakfast followed by a relaxing buffet lunch, always prepared with fresh local ingredients.
+With a maximum of just 12 guests and three crew on each boat, you can be assured of excellent personal service.
+All meals are served on the spacious aft deck, starting with a simple breakfast, followed by a relaxing buffet lunch, always prepared with fresh local ingredients.

-The deckhouse has a fully stocked bar and space to dine inside, should you wish.
+The deckhouse has a fully-stocked bar and space to dine inside, should you wish.
 Complimentary tea and coffee are available daily.
 Since we will always overnight in port, you are free to find your favourite taverna for dinner.
 All cabins have double beds (some triples are available), are simply furnished and very compact with small portholes and private shower/WC.

 The air conditioning on-board is turned on as long as the generator is working.
 The generator will be switched off overnight to ensure a quiet night for all, this means that the air-conditioning and electricity will not be operating overnight.
 However, lighting on board the ship will still operate throughout the night.